dersteppenwolf/docker-gdal-openjdk/README.md

 # docker-gdal-openjdk

 Alpine Based Docker image with GDAL and Java.

-Designed to use as a base for a dockerized Geoserver including the OGR based WFS Output Format extension (https://docs.geoserver.org/stable/en/user/extensions/ogr.html)
+Designed to be used as a base for a dockerized Geoserver including the OGR based WFS Output Format extension (https://docs.geoserver.org/stable/en/user/extensions/ogr.html)

 ## Supported tags